-For example, if you want to block YouTube access on Melvin's laptop between 7-9 PM every day, you define a rule like this:
+For example, if you want to block YouTube access on Kids' Laptop between 7-9 PM every day, you define a rule like this:

 Schedule: 7-9pm daily

-All user-defined rules are shown on the Rules Listing screen under Home -> Rules.
-When you use the control buttons on the device home screen, such as block/unblock all gaming sites, a rule will be automatically created and appear on the Rules list.
+All user-defined rules are shown on the Rules screen under Home → Firewalla → Rules.
+Rules can be created as above, or when you use the control buttons on the device home screen, such as blocking/allowing all gaming sites, a rule will be automatically created and appear on the Rules list.

 Create a Rule

-To create a new rule, go to Home screen -> Rules button -> Add Rule.
+To create a new rule, go to the Home screen → Firewalla → Rules → Add Rule.
 You'd need to specify the following: